nathanmacinnes/contribute-first-license/README.md

 This lets users redistribute the whole project.
 Easy.

 ### Permission 2 - redistribute source material
-Users can leave out compiled executables or anything else which is defined purely by the source material from their redistributions.
+Users can leave out anything which is defined purely by the source material from their redistributions.
+This means that users can, for example, distribute only the source code, leaving out the compiled executables, or distribute the .eps file and leave out the rendered images.

 ### Permission 3 - translate, reformat, compile
 Users can distribute the project to help with reaching a wider audience, as long